dottxt-ai/outlines/docs/cookbook/prompting-techniques/reversing-chain-of-thought-rcot.md

 result = rcot_process("What is the capital of France?") print(result)
 ```

-    Loading checkpoint shards:   0%|          | 0/2 [00:00<?, ?it/s]

-    We detected that you are passing `past_key_values` as a tuple and this is deprecated and will be removed in v4.43.
-Please use an appropriate `Cache` class (https://huggingface.co/docs/transformers/v4.41.3/en/internal/generation_utils#transformers.Cache)

     original_question='What is the capital of France?' initial_answer='\nAnswer: Paris' reconstructed_question='' is_consistent=False revised_answer='\n\nAnswer: The capital of France is Paris.'